-The following section covers the basic steps you will follow to set up the LI-7200RS.
+The following section briefly covers the basic steps you might follow to set up the LI-7500RS to collect and record data.
 Many of these steps are described in greater detail elsewhere in this manual.

-- Connect the Sensor Head Cables The cable bundle includes two cables and a small tube.
-Align the connectors, push straight in, and tighten the connector.
-After the cable gets tight, turn an additional 1/2 turn to ensure a watertight seal.
-Install the pressure tube. - Connect the Head Cables to the LI-7550 The cables connect to the LI-7550.
+- Connect Head Cable to the Analyzer Head Align the notches on the cable connectors, then push in and turn the connector clockwise to tighten it.
+After it gets tight, turn it an additional 1⁄2 turn to ensure a watertight seal. - 2 Install the Temperature Sensor The temperature sensor attaches to the LI-7550 connector labeled SENSOR.